devendrn/simple-8051asm/README.md

 Simple assembler for 8051 microcontrollers.
 Outputs in Intel Hex format

 ## !!
 Unfinished - Does not output any file !!
-Only the prasing part is complete.
+Only the parsing part is complete.
 Assembling part is incomplete.

 ## Building
 #### On Linux: